 "With a tight rhythm section that has the elasticity of a bungee rope, The Solomon Cole Band have hit the motherlode" ****

 "Raw and evidently talented, let them Ring Your Bell."

 "These guys have obviously been long time devoted students of the school of rock and in this album they're teaching a master class in how to rock like the greats. "

-Solomon Cole (Derek Solomon) is also a published member of Songbroker via Aeroplane Music, has previously released records with bassist Lee Catlin and vocalist Sophia Faalogo under the name Payola ( Gone To Ground via Jayrem Records & Dirt and Stars) and was also vocalist with Auckland stoner-blues rock band These Automatic Changers (alongside bassist Lee Catlin) who released the record Have Mercy in 2014, and recently supported internationals such as Uriah Heap, Ace Frehley (ex KISS) and Pop Will Eat Itself.
+Solomon Cole (Derek Solomon) is also a published member of Songbroker via Aeroplane Music, has previously released records with bassist Lee Catlin and former vocalist Sophia Faalogo under the name Payola ( Gone To Ground via Jayrem Records & Dirt and Stars) and was also vocalist with Auckland stoner-blues rock band These Automatic Changers (alongside bassist Lee Catlin) who released the record Have Mercy in 2014, and recently supported internationals such as Uriah Heap, Ace Frehley (ex KISS) and Pop Will Eat Itself.